 Our PAN (Pupil Admission Number) for all Years R-6 is 60.
-However, the pan for the 2012 year entry was 90.
 It is the aim of the school not to admit more pupils than the PAN unless there are exceptional circumstances.

 Before the application of oversubscription criteria, children with a statement of special educational need or Education, Health and Care Plan which names the school will be admitted.
 As a result of this, the published admissions number will be reduced accordingly.